econnet/econ/econ-1.0.rst

 Advances are only needed if there is no profit yet.

-Advances are *pledged* by contribution
+Advances are secured by contribution

 - either done already
 - or promised

-A contributor asking or accepting an advance for a *promised contribution* needs to finish the promised contribution, else the advances must be payed back.
+A contributor asking or accepting an advance for a *promised contribution* is obliged to finish the promised contribution if unable to pay back the advances.

-Finished contribution constitute `tributes`_, which have an internal value (if staying relevant), and can be used as *pledge*.
+Finished work contributions constitute `tributes <#dtributes>`_, which have an internal value (if staying `relevant <#drelevant>`_), and can be used as internal security for advances.

 Advances must be payed back to the `LE`_ if the product does never make a profit (e.g. because not completed).